jpreardon/good-morning-display/WORKLOG.md

 - Get mockup running on raspi? (see 2020-04-12 notes), if not, what to do?
 Might need to make a more responsive interface.
 - Mock up cool wind/relative humidity features in HTML
+  - Stop the flashing at 0º wind direction on page load/refresh
+  - Deal with nulls/no wind direction gracefully
+  - Remove un-needed code (e.g. the degrees to cardinal function)
+  - Start work on relative humidity

 ## Notes

+### 2020-04-16

+Let's try getting the wind direction indicator to work as designed.
+I really wanted to do this with CSS only (no images).
+While I'm sure this is possible, it was easier for me to get an image working.
+A problem with this is that it depends on the size of the element staying the same.
+Maybe I can get around this by using an SVG instead of a PNG.
+Anyway, the initial version is sort of working, but needs a bit of cleanup.

+- Initial implementation of graphical wind indicator.

 ### 2020-04-15